 The World Health Organization announced last week that it has added Molnupiravir, an antiviral drug, to its recommended treatments for COVID-19, for certain groups of patients, including people with immune problems.

 Autoimmune Awareness Month

-March is Autoimmune Awareness Month, and the Autoimmune Association advised that all patients, healthcare providers, and caregivers should grasp this opportunity and advocate and raise their voice for driving a change.
+March is Autoimmune Awareness Month, and the Autoimmune Association advised that all patients, healthcare providers, and caregivers should grasp this opportunity and advocate and raise their voices for driving a change.

 The Autoimmune Association said that raising awareness is crucial to bolstering research and education, but also for providing a basis for future patient-centered reforms in this area.